jkibe/recipes/content/recipes/mochi/index.md

 Mix together the flour, sugar, and salt in a small bowl or in a small tray until it is completely homogeneous.

-Dip the mochi in water to moisten the surface, and then
+Dip the mochi in water to moisten the surface, and then generously dredge the mochi in the kinako mix.

 #### Daifuku mochi